Student Code of Conduct

 4.10 Drugs.
 Use, possession, manufacturing, promoting use, or distribution of marijuana, heroin, narcotics, or other controlled substances except as expressly permitted by law.
-Possession of drug paraphernalia is also prohibited.
+Possession of drug paraphernalia or items that display or encourage drug or drug use is also prohibited.

 In an attempt to create a conducive environment and influence lifestyle choices by which its community members may be successful in attaining the mission of the institution, the University takes a firm stand regarding the possession, distribution, or use of controlled substances or drugs on campus, which may result in a suspension of one full academic year.